Welcome to today's edition of the Rush 24-7 podcast.

 She's that radical.

-And now she's running for the exit to keep from having to testify before any Republican controlled House oversight committees.
+And now she's running for the exit to keep from having to testify before any Republican-controlled House oversight committees.

-She's running away from Darrell Issa here.
+She's running away from Daryl Issa here.

 So what does she have to hide?

-She's she cares more about herself than the planet.
+She cares more about herself than the planet.

 She is running out to protect herself while the planet is in peril as it never has been before.

-This is uh pretty transparent.
+This is pretty transparent what she's doing.

-Anyone on the phones, where do we want to go with the phones?
+Where do we want to go with the phones?

 I want to grab a phone call here in the first hour.

-Looks like uh oh, Dallas.
+Looks like, oh, Dallas.

 John, welcome to the program.